-Mine heart sank.
+My heart sank.
 Where could they be?
 Had the orcs already gotten in and taken my family from me?
 My worry mixed with rage at the thought.

 And that’s when I heard it.

 “Loose!”
 The thwap of four bows loosed in unison.
-I turned ‘round.
+I turned around.
 There, above me on the wall, stood Izar, along with Thertrude, Weertja, and young Goiswynth, each pulling another arrow from their quiver.
 Before their first volley even reached its target, they had drawn again.

 They knew the distance.
 Their arrows would hit their mark.
 There was no need for the whole cadence of “Ready, Nock, Draw, etc.” That was for amateurs.
 These girls were professionals.

 I looked back into the distance.
 Four pink sparkly arrows hit their marks, and four orcs fell.
 Before they even knew what hit them, four more pink sparkly arrows and four more went down.

 The orcs got nervous.
 They picked up their pace.

 Another thwap indicated a third volley was on the way, then a fourth.
 Perhaps this would be a fight, after all.

 The orcs were at a run now, but it was already too late.